Course Name: Rose Hill Golf Club

 Location: Wakefield, Rhode Island

-Conditions: 7/10, Rose Hill was in impressive shape.
-The greens were fast and true and the tee boxes were in good shape.
+Conditions: 7/10, Rose Hill is in impressive shape for an executive course.
+The greens are fast and true and the teeboxes and rough are in solid shape.

 Tee Par Yardage Rating Slope

-General Comments: Although there is no driving range at Rose Hill, the putting/chipping green is large and in good shape.
-Pace of play was pretty fantastic when I played a few summers ago.
-The worker in the Proshop was also incredibly friendly.
+General Comments: Although there’s no driving range at Rose Hill, the practice green is large and in good shape.
+Pace of play was pretty fantastic when I played and the staff in the Proshop was also incredibly friendly.

-Verdict: It’s hard for me to rank an executive course highly, but make no mistake: Rose Hill is one of the best par 3 courses I’ve ever played.
-This challenging, well-conditioned course is a fun round and one I can highly recommend to anyone that wants to get some iron practice in.
+Verdict: It’s hard for me to rank an executive course highly, but make no mistake: Rose Hill is one of the better executive courses out there.
+This challenging, well-conditioned course is a fun round and one I can recommend to anyone that wants to get some iron practice in.